Who built the track?

 - 61cm – 6’3” to 6’6” – 5 bikes

-Rental bikes are included in the costs of all BVV classes and courses.
+Rental bikes are included in the cost of all BVV taster sessions and classes.

 What kind of pedals will be on the rental bikes?

 Boulder Valley Velodrome is fortunate to have Shimano/Pearl Izumi as a sponsor.
-They provided pedals and shoes for our rental fleet.
-If you do not have shoes with standard Shimano road cleats, you can use our Pearl Izumi rental shoes for free.
-We will not be changing pedals on the rental fleet.
+They provided SPD-SL pedals and shoes for our rental fleet.
+If you do not have shoes with Shimano SPD-SL road cleats, you can use our Pearl Izumi rental shoes for free.
+To help prolong the life of our cranks, we discourage you from bringing your own pedals.

 Can bikes and wheels be stored at the facility?

 Yes.
 If you have your own track bike, we have 300 spaces in our infield bunker, each wide enough to accommodate one bike and an extra set of wheels.
-A storage space rents for $125 per year.
+You can rent one of these spaces, which includes a hook to hang your bike, for $125 per year.

 Will my belongings be insured through the Boulder Valley Velodrome?